nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-Old team name does not exist in EZLead's database.
+Old team personName does not exist in EZLead's database.

     * 1b1.
 EZLead displays an error message.

       Use case ends.

 * 1c.
-New name is already used by another team.
+New personName is already used by another team.

     * 1c1.
 EZLead displays an error message.